craftercms/docs/source/reference/modules/studio/administration.rst

 |

-Your project should now have a remote repository listed in the **Remotes** screen
+Your project should now have a remote repository listed in the **Remote Repositories** tab

 .. image:: /_static/images/developer/dev-cloud-platforms/create-project-then-push-4.webp
     :alt: Remotes screen displaying newly added remote repository to project